CVE-2008-0166/key_generator/README.md

 This repository provides tools - to generate complete sets of Debian weak keys (for all of the affected architectures), and to generate the corresponding blocklists - that can be run on a modern 64-bit Linux system.
 The `key_generator` tool uses a bundled version of [OpenSSL 0.9.8f](https://github.com/CVE-2008-0166/key_generator/commit/9fbb1ecbd9fee3a59c829657c639ba663f2706b5) that has been [modified](https://github.com/CVE-2008-0166/key_generator/commit/c39d4c0e82879314f0a44e55f0212bd12c291e3e) to make it vulnerable to CVE-2008-0166.
 Multiple architectures are simulated thanks to [64-bit Linux being able to execute 32-bit binaries](#Prebuilt-Binaries) and with the help of a [further modification](https://github.com/CVE-2008-0166/key_generator/commit/90078bea3596b1783c4ea5796d7299139c6c0e94) that provides a mechanism to emulate the opposite endianness by reversing the byte order of certain variables used within the affected OpenSSL RNG code.

 ## Pregenerated Keys and Blocklists
-The [openssl_blocklists](https://github.com/CVE-2008-0166/openssl_blocklists) repository contains complete blocklists of Debian weak keys for various RSA keysizes, using the same format as `openssl-vulnkey`.
-Since this file format only supports RSA, it is not possible to produce compatible blocklists for EC keys.

 The [private_keys](https://github.com/CVE-2008-0166/private_keys) repository contains complete sets of Debian weak keys for various RSA keysizes (using the PKCS#1 private key format with public exponent 65537) and EC curves (using the SEC1 private key format).
 Using these key sets, CAs can implement weak/compromised key checks without having to be tied to the blocklist format used by `openssl-vulnkey`.
 When designing these key checks, it is important for CAs to note that 65537 is not the only public exponent that a predictable RSA modulus might be used with.

+The [openssl_blocklists](https://github.com/CVE-2008-0166/openssl_blocklists) repository contains complete blocklists of Debian weak keys for various RSA keysizes, using the same format as `openssl-vulnkey`.
+Since this file format only supports RSA, it is not possible to produce compatible blocklists for EC keys.

+The [dwk_blocklists](https://github.com/CVE-2008-0166/dwk_blocklists) repository contains complete blocklists of Debian weak keys for various RSA keysizes and ECC curves.

 ## Key Generator Tools